DigiArt-project/Semantics-extraction/Visual_search_ios/server/README.md

 * **uploads:** Contains the uploaded point cloud
 * **view :** Differents .jade view for nodeJS

+## How to run the code using LOCALHOST (your own computer)

+You can use the software Postman to test some requests before putting the code on the server.

 ## How to run the code on your own server

 ### Installation of the Node JS module dependencies